 - In Palm Beach County, Florida, victim service and criminal justice professionals formed an Anti-Stalking Multidisciplinary Collaborative.
 They received national and state training on stalking issues and developed an anti-stalking toolkit as a resource for all victim service professionals throughout Palm Beach County.

 - The Idaho Coalition Against Sexual and Domestic Violence secured a grant to develop kits to help victims document stalking.
 The kits include logs, digital recorders, and other resources to assist victims in substantiating the stalking behaviors they experience.

 - The University of Iowa organized a group of stakeholders to enhance campus policies that address stalking, including the student code of conduct, anti-violence policies and anti-sexual harassment policies.

 - The Iowa Attorney General’s Crime Victim Assistance Division along with other agencies including the Law Enforcement Academy, Medical Examiner’s Office, Coalition Against Domestic Violence, Coalition Against Sexual Assault, and the Departments of Public Health and Public Safety teamed up to conduct a series of multi-disciplinary conferences on responding to victims of stalking.

-- The University of Kentucky Louie B. Nunn Center for Oral History and OutrageUs launched “The Stalking Project,” a series of videos and other resources designed to educate and shine a spotlight on one of the nation's most misunderstood areas of partner violence.
+- The University of Kentucky Louie B. Nunn Center for Oral History launched "The Stalking Project," a series of videos and other resources designed to educate and shine a spotlight on one of the nation's most misunderstood areas of partner violence.
 The Stalking Project hopes to give voice to the often silent victims of stalking.

 - Florida and Arizona strengthened their stalking statutes by amending their laws to include any contacts or threats made by electronic communication.